UPDATE 1-Royalty drops hostile bid for Ireland's Elan

 Elan, which rejected a third increased bid last week, has fended off Royalty, but shareholders have wrecked its original plan to spend the proceeds of a major drug sale on a string of acquisitions.

-The Dublin-based company set out on a spending spree last month after selling its 50 percent interest in multiple sclerosis drug Tysabri to U.S. partner Biogen Idec for $3.25 billion plus royalty rights.
+The Dublin-based firm set out on a spending spree last month after selling its 50 percent interest in multiple sclerosis drug Tysabri to U.S. partner Biogen Idec for $3.25 billion plus royalty rights.

-But its owners overwhelmingly rejected a proposed $1 billion royalties deal with U.S. company Theravance Inc, the purchase of private drug company AOP Orphan and a drug spin-off aimed at cutting operating costs.
+But its owners overwhelmingly rejected a proposed $1 billion royalties deal with U.S. company Theravance Inc, the purchase of private drug firm AOP Orphan and a drug spin-off aimed at cutting operating costs.

 Its agreed purchase of Austrian rare drug specialist AOP Orphan for 263.5 million euros ($351.7 million) was voted down by a similarly wide margin.
 By contrast, just 50.1 percent of shareholders supported the buyback.